 The first commissioner visit is to be conducted in-person for all programs, with the exception of online-only programs.

-The first commissioner visit is to be conducted virtually for online-only programs.
-Online-only is defined as holding all regular weekly classes online without regular location-based components.
-Programs with an annual on-campus component are still considered as online-only.
-Online-only programs may elect to request an in-person visit in lieu of a virtual visit.
+The first commissioner visit is conducted virtually for online-only programs.
+Online-only programs are those that offer a sole online program option.
+Online program option is defined in policy 1.2.4 Program Changes as a majority (51% or more) of the social work curriculum delivered online.
+Online-only programs may request an in-person visit in lieu of a virtual visit.
 Expectations are consistent for both in-person and virtual visit formats.

 Program Preparation for the Commissioner Visit